GuangcaiQian/GuangcaiQian.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a third-year master's student specializing in Structural Health Monitoring (SHM) with a focus on large-scale bridge infrastructure.
 My research centers on the development of advanced techniques for the identification and classification of special events and anomalies within bridge monitoring data.
 By leveraging cutting-edge methodologies, my work aims to improve the safety and longevity of critical infrastructure.

 My research contributes to the field of civil engineering by addressing key challenges in the real-time assessment and maintenance of structural integrity, ensuring the continued reliability of essential transportation networks.

+I graduated from KUST and studied under Prof. Wei Xu[xuwei](https://orcid.org/0009-0006-5958-9288).
+I completed my studies under the guidance of Lecturer Zhiyi Tang[zhiyitang](https://scholar.google.com/citations?user=cgAplYkAAAAJ&hl=zh-CN&oi=sra)